Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 Found a bug?
 Have an idea?
 Want to make the documentation even more ridiculous?
 Pull requests welcome!

 Just remember:
-- Test with different types of audio (rap, singing, instrumental)
+- Test with different types of audio (rap, singing, speech)
 - Don't break existing functionality
 - Keep the fun factor in any documentation updates